kevinmcaleer/kevsrobots.com/web/learn/learning_platform/index.md

       link: 00_intro.html
     - name: How to use the Learning Platform
       link: 01_how_to_use.html
+  - section: Navigating Content
+    content:
+    - name: Navigating Content
+      link: 02_navigate_content.html
 ---

+## Welcome

+Welcome to the new Learning Platform.
+This learning platform is a new feature of KevsRobots.com, and will help you level up your skills with tutorials specifically aimed at robotics topics.

+---

 ## Course Content

+In this mini-course you'll learn how to:

-* How to use the learning Platform
+* Use the `Learning Platform`
-* Navigating content
+* Navigate content
-* Take a course
+* Download course content